 More volunteer opportunities

 Still more ways to volunteer, have fun, and meet people around the Puget Sound region.

 Saving Great Animals (SGA) is a matchmaking rescue organization focused mainly on dogs in the Greater Seattle area.
 They work tirelessly to match the best pet to your family based on breed, lifestyle and other factors.
 More than 8500 dogs have been lovingly homed since 2007, with thanks to the dedicated all-volunteer team and foster homes for bringing new life to pets.
 There are various ways to help out with Saving Great Animals: qualified foster homes, volunteers to help with animals care, and volunteers at special events.

 VolunteerMatch is an online search tool for finding volunteer opportunities near you that match your skills and interests.

 AARP maintains a list of volunteer opportunities in your city.
 Visit their website and find AARP in your city to find out what’s available.

-Check with your local government for volunteer opportunities in a variety of areas, such as the parks departments, court system, public works, human services, and other areas.
+Also check with your local government for volunteer opportunities in a variety of areas, such as the parks departments, court system, public works, human services, and other services and events.